gridaphobe/research-exam/slides.md

 # QuickCheck: With Statistics

-Given a property, QuickCheck enumerates **random** inputs and runs the property
+Given a property, QuickCheck samples random inputs and runs the property

 ```haskell
 prop_insert_bst x t